-It’s also worth mentioning that the ingredients used in this recipe keep the cost really low.
+It's also worth mentioning that the ingredients used in this recipe keep the cost really low.
 I mean, when was the last time you purchased Cup of Noodles??
-They’re still only $0.50 each!
+They're still only $0.50 each!
 And cabbage is usually a dollar or so.
 Who knew such inexpensive ingredients could make something so delicious and fresh!?
-The almonds and green onions give the salad depth of flavor and the perfect texture variation.
+The almonds and green onions give the Asian Sumi Salad depth of flavor and the perfect texture variation.
 Top it off with white sesame seeds and they looks so pretty!

 Other Asian Food to Try

 If you're making Asian food, or just looking for another amazing appetizer, try these Easy and Delicious Wontons.
 They may not be quite as healthy as these salad cups, but oh my goodness, they're irresistible.

 - 1 small head cabbage - chopped well